altruios/namshubettulpa/public/namshubettulpa/chapters/the-start-of-bad-things.md

 'F::It was hard to police a society of...'
-~He wanted to say gods, but that sounded too arrogant~ ~Awakened was always too nebulous for him to take seriously~ ~But regardless, it was hard to police beings that could warp other's realities.
-~Perhaps his reality on the boat was a delusion, but that thought always came up when he thought of such things~ 'F::Do not doubt your own reality if you want to affect others' ~Words from the first year of training he had~
+~He wanted to say gods, but that sounded too arrogant~ ~Awakened was always too nebulous for him to take seriously~ ~But regardless, it was hard to police beings that could warp other's realities~ ~Perhaps his reality on the boat was a delusion, but that thought always came up when he thought of such things~ 'F::Do not doubt your own reality if you want to affect others' ~Words from the first year of training he had~